mikespandrio/CSC500-Principles-of-Programming/README.md

 ***Begin***

-1. Display message: *"This program calculates the time your alarm will sound based on the current time and hours to wait."*
+1. Display message: *"This program calculates the time your alarm will sound based on the current hour (on a 24-hour clock) and hours to wait"*

 2. Prompt user to **enter the current hour (24-hour clock)**
    - Convert input to an integer.